maniacx/Battery-Health-Charging/.github/README.md

 * Extension Pref icon in quick settings menu.
 And added option in preference to remove this icon from quick setting.
 * Option to choose 3 set of icons in preference.
 * Shows an icon indicating current mode.
 And added option in preference to change index and also to disable showing icon
 * Option to change behavior of systems battery indicator.
 When charging threshold is set and battery level reaches threshold, the default behavior in gnome is system battery indicator will display **On battery - charger unplugged/powered-off** icon and there is no way of knowing if charger is plugged and powered.
 Upon enabling this option, system battery indicator will display **charging** icon.
+Note: If this feature is not working for your laptop, kindly raise an issue with your and post the results of power supply name with the following command in terminal ```ls -l /sys/class/power_supply```

 * Displays notification when threshold/mode is changed.
 And added option in preference to disable notification update
 * Display current mode subtitles in quicksetting toggle (Gnome 44 and above).
 And added an option in preference to remove this subtitle.